thomhurst/BDTest/README.md

 # BDTest
 ### A testing framework for .NET Core 2.0+

+## About
+BDTest is a testing framework.
+It can be used with other frameworks (such as MSTest, xUnit or NUnit) or standalone.
+The examples below will use attributes (such as `[Test]`) from NUnit.

 ## Installation
 Install via Nuget > `Install-Package BDTest`

 ## Usage
 Tests can be constructed either by extending from a base class, or by using the a test builder object.